firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

   file = File('Difference between Linear and Nonlinear Streamfunction.pvd')
   file.write(difference)

-Below is a contour plot of the linear solution to the QG wind-driven Stommel gyre.
+Below is a plot of the linear solution to the QG wind-driven Stommel gyre.

 .. figure:: fig_gyre.png
    :align: center

-Below is a contour plot of the difference between the linear and nonlinear solutions to the QG wind-driven Stommel gyre.
+Below is a plot of the difference between the linear and nonlinear solutions to the QG wind-driven Stommel gyre.

 .. figure:: fig_diff.png
    :align: center